 Unless otherwise stipulated in the order, the place of performance shall be the point of delivery specified by Buyer.
 The place of jurisdiction shall be Koblenz.

-As at Niederzissen, Jan 2019, Dr. Eckel Animal Nutrition GmbH & Co.
+Dr. Eckel Animal Nutrition GmbH & Co.
 KG